 “Police corruption,” says public defender Brad Bridge, “has a corrosive effect on the entire judicial system.
 The judicial system cannot stand behind convictions called into question by tainted police officers.”

 It certainly cannot, which is why the Defender Association of Philadelphia has filed almost 1,500 petitions to revisit old convictions based upon potentially flawed police testimony.
 So far, only 65 convictions have been successfully reopened for fresh examination; but another 165 have already been vacated.
 The District Attorney’s office has also tossed out approximately 300 cases tied to the arrested officers.
 While the six arrests at the heart of the legal turmoil were made in mid-2014, First Assistant District Attorney Ed McCann reports that the DA’s office began the process of tossing cases as early as December of 2012.

-It’s a step in the right direction; but Philadelphia criminal defense attorney Lloyd Long thinks it may be a case of too little, too late.
+It’s a step in the right direction; but Philadelphia criminal attorney Lloyd Long thinks it may be a case of too little, too late.
 Mr. Krasner believes Philadelphia District Attorney Seth Williams is “late to the game” when it comes to cracking down on perjury in the PPD, saying that other federal prosecutors had already begun taking steps to eliminate faulty police testimony years earlier.

 First Assistant DA McCann acknowledges that the DA’s office is still figuring out the nuts and bolts of how to deal with questionable police testimony and the associated convictions.
 “We understand that it needs to be more formalized and structured,” says McCann, “and that we should have a formal policy.
 And that’s something that we’re working on.”

 “The general public [might] do what should have been done a long time ago, which is to treat the police, as the jury instructions say, essentially like any other witness,” Lloyd Long said.